sagemath/trac_to_gh/Issue 6181.md

 # Issue 6181: The r-2.6.1.p22 spkg was created on OSX hence contains a bunch of crap

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6181

 Original creator: was